angelxuanchang/nlp-class/hw0.md

 You must have the following files or `zipsrc.py` will complain about it:

 * `answer/ensegment.py` -- this is your solution to the homework. start by copying `default.py` as explained below.
-* `answer/ensegment.ipynb` -- this is the iPython notebook that will be the guide for your code for the homework.
+* `answer/ensegment.ipynb` -- this is the iPython notebook that will be the documentation of what you have done and guide for your code for the homework.

 In addition, each group member should write down a short description of what they did for this homework in `answer/README.username`.

 #### Upload to {{ site.hwsubmit.name }}